 #3) With great power comes great responsibility.

-But then it’s ok, you’re ready-to-use sudo with this user account
+But then it’s ok, you’re ready-to-use sudo with this user account.

-But it could be useful sometimes, for automated connections for examples (scripts), so I give you the procedure here
+I don’t recommend allowing remote access for the root user.
+But it can be useful sometimes, for automated connections for example (scripts), so I’ll give you the process here.

 Create a password for root

-The first thing to do is to create a password for the root user
+The first thing to do is to create a password for the root user.

-As you want to access it directly, the pi user password wouldn’t help
+As you want to access it directly, the pi user password wouldn’t help.

 The easiest way to do this is to use this command: